volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

 ### Subnet Param

-Parameters for creating new subnet. .
+Parameters for creating new subnet..

 `ipv4` - (Required) IPv4 subnet prefix for this subnet (`String`).